pzaino/thecrowler/doc/config_yaml.md

     timeout: 60     # Timeout for a request
     ssl_discovery: true # Enables SSL information gathering
   service_scout:
-    enabled: true   # Enables service discovery (this is a port scanner, use with caution!)
+    enabled: true   # Enables service discovery (this is a network scanner, use with caution!)
     timeout: 60     # Timeout for a request
   geo_localization:
     enabled: false  # Enables geo localization information gathering